 How am I notified about the status of my loan?

-- The loans reference or award ID number which you should receive when you apply
+- The loan's reference or award ID number which you should receive when you apply

 Federal Direct PLUS funds are sent directly to the school.
 The online application gives the parent the option of having funds in excess of what is owed to FIT be given to the student or returned to the parent.
 The parent may also notify the Bursar’s Office of this decision in writing.